athensresearch/ClojureFam/README.md

 <summary>Long Version</summary>

 - Getting Help: Learning a new language can be intimidating.
 Especially a more avant-garde one like Clojure.
 But don't worry, you'll always have help!
-  - Athens Discord channels: #learning, #engineering, #learn-in-public
+  - [Athens Discord](https://discord.gg/5jVXv5A) channels: #learning, #engineering, #learn-in-public
   - [Clojurians Slack](http://clojurians.net/): #beginners, #re-frame, #datascript, etc.
   - [Clojurians Zulip](https://clojurians.zulipchat.com/)
 - IDE: One thing that you'll have to get used to if you haven't worked with Lisps/Emacs before is structural editing.
 This is because there are so many parens!
+If you are unsure which IDE, go with VS Code or Cursive.
+Your text editor ideally give you hints as you type, and gives you shortcuts to easily pull docs and examples up.
+[Dash](https://kapeli.com/dash) is also nice for docs!
   - Popular editors and their plugins:
     - VS Code: Calva
     - Intelli-J: Cursive
-    - Emacs: CIDER
+    - Emacs: CIDER or Doom Emacs
     - Vim: Fireplace or Conjure
     - Atom: Chlorine
-    - Your text editor should give you hints as you type, and give you keybindings that easily pull docs and examples up.
-This is pretty important because there are so many (awesome!) functions in clojure.core, it's easy to forget their interfaces 😅.
-  - If you are a beginner, we recommend VS Code or Cursive as there is very little set up and they come bundled with a lot of tools already (paredit, formatting, linting, debugging, etc.).
   - See Athens [CONTRIBUTING.md](https://github.com/athensresearch/athens/blob/master/CONTRIBUTING.md#connecting-your-repl) for how to set up your REPL for use with the Athens Codebase.
 - REPL: the REPL is your friend!
 See this [video](https://vvvvalvalval.github.io/posts/what-makes-a-good-repl.html) for how REPL-driven programming makes you more productive.
 - [Athens Stack Mind Map - what to know and what not to know](https://whimsical.com/VdBCZ1d33pzXR7H7h9uAen)